rolly9992/myDS_course/README.md

 ## Summary
-The odds of challenges to repaying the loan were 13% overall.

-Classification was the way to go as far as what kind of machine learning since we are trying to predict a yes no question.
-That question being: is the customer likely to pay back the loan or no?

-The amount of the loan relative to a party's income was an important variable according to the model, but not the most important one.
+The feature that we added, the amount of the loan relative to a party's income was an important variable according to the model, but not the most important one.
 The most important variable was an external normalized data source that has characteristics of a credit bureau's data.

 2 other variables that were some of the more important ones were the age of a customer and how many days they had their current cell phone.

+The odds of challenges to repaying the loan were 13% overall.

 To see more details, please reference the jupyter notebook in this repo.
 Thanks!